njlyon0/dndR/README.md

 ([njlyon0.github.io/dndR](https://njlyon0.github.io/dndR/)) for
 documentation of the functions currently included in the package.
-I am always willing to expand that list though so if you have a D&D-related task that could be cool as a function, please [post it as an Issue](https://github.com/njlyon0/dndR/issues) on this package’s GitHub repository!
+I am always willing to expand that list though so if you have a D&D-related task that could be cool as a function, please [review the contributing guidelines](https://njlyon0.github.io/dndR/CONTRIBUTING.html) on how to share your idea!

 ## Installation